Why Are Businesses Turning to White Label Branding?

-Industrial manufacturers can sell their goods independently and/or have them distributed by discounters, private labels, or third-party suppliers.
+Industrial manufacturers see an increase in their power tool sales when they don’t just sell them independently but also have them distributed by discounters, private labels, or third-party suppliers.
 These offer it under their own brand name.

 The advantage of this is that the same product becomes accessible to different target groups (brand buyers and discount buyers).
 In addition, the resulting higher number of units means that production capacity is better utilized.

 White label funds stand for financial instruments or funds that are launched and distributed via a sub- or third-party company.
 Nevertheless, the responsibility remains with the original company.

 This approach is useful if the competitive situation is not favorable, for example, if there is a temporarily bad image or various other reasons that result in a block.

 If the actual fund company cannot launch the fund in its own name, a white label fund launched by a subsidiary can help to bridge the situation.